pg_resetxlog [-f] [-n] [-o oid] [-x xid] [-e xid_epoch] [-m mxid,mxid] [-O mxoff] [-l xlogfile] datadir

 Note: pg_resetxlog itself looks at the files in pg_xlog and chooses a default -l setting beyond the last existing file name.
 Therefore, manual adjustment of -l should only be needed if you are aware of WAL segment files that are not currently present in pg_xlog, such as entries in an offline archive; or if the contents of pg_xlog have been lost entirely.

 There is no comparably easy way to determine a next OID that's beyond the largest one in the database, but fortunately it is not critical to get the next-OID setting right.

 The transaction ID epoch is not actually stored anywhere in the database except in the field that is set by pg_resetxlog, so any value will work so far as the database itself is concerned.
 You might need to adjust this value to ensure that replication systems such as Slony-I work correctly — if so, an appropriate value should be obtainable from the state of the downstream replicated database.

-The -n (no operation) option instructs pg_resetxlog to print the values reconstructed from pg_control and then exit without modifying anything.
+The -n (no operation) option instructs pg_resetxlog to print the values reconstructed from pg_control and values about to be changed, and then exit without modifying anything.
 This is mainly a debugging tool, but can be useful as a sanity check before allowing pg_resetxlog to proceed for real.

 The -V and --version options print the pg_resetxlog version and exit.
 The options -? and --help show supported arguments, and exit.

 This command must not be used when the server is running. pg_resetxlog will refuse to start up if it finds a server lock file in the data directory.
 If the server crashed then a lock file might have been left behind; in that case you can remove the lock file to allow pg_resetxlog to run.
 But before you do so, make doubly certain that there is no server process still alive.

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.